couchbase/cbft/docs/api-ref.md

 **param: prevIndexUUID**: optional, string, form parameter

-intended for clients that want to check that they are not overwriting the index definition updates of concurrent clients
+Intended for clients that want to check that they are not overwriting the index definition updates of concurrent clients.

 **param: sourceName**: optional, string, form parameter